Strecker amino acid synthesis

-The Strecker amino acid synthesis, also known simply as the Strecker synthesis, is a method for the synthesis of amino acids by the reaction of an aldehyde with ammonia in the presence of potassium cyanide.
+The Strecker amino acid synthesis, also known simply as the Strecker synthesis, is a method for the synthesis of amino acids by the reaction of an aldehyde with cyanide in the presence of ammonia.
 The condensation reaction yields an α-aminonitrile, which is subsequently hydrolyzed to give the desired amino acid.
-The method is used commercially for the production of racemic methionine from methional.
+The method is used for the commercial production of racemic methionine from methional.

-While usage of ammonium salts gives unsubstituted amino acids, primary and secondary amines also give substituted amino acids.
+Primary and secondary amines also give N-substituted amino acids.
 Likewise, the usage of ketones, instead of aldehydes, gives α,α-disubstituted amino acids.

 Reaction mechanism

-In the first part of the reaction, the carbonyl oxygen of an aldehyde is protonated, followed by a nucleophilic attack of ammonia to the carbonyl carbon.
-After subsequent proton exchange, water is cleaved from the iminium ion intermediate.
+In the first part of the reaction process, the carbonyl is converted to an iminium, to which a cyanide ion adds.
+First, the carbonyl oxygen of an aldehyde is protonated, followed by a nucleophilic attack of ammonia to the carbonyl carbon.
+After subsequent proton exchange, water is cleaved to form the iminium ion intermediate.
 A cyanide ion then attacks the iminium carbon yielding an aminonitrile.

-In the second part of the Strecker Synthesis the nitrile nitrogen of the aminonitrile is protonated, and the nitrile carbon is attacked by a water molecule.
+In the second part of the reaction process, the nitrile is hydrolyzed.
+First, the nitrile nitrogen of the aminonitrile is protonated, and the nitrile carbon is attacked by a water molecule.
 A 1,2-diamino-diol is then formed after proton exchange and a nucleophilic attack of water to the former nitrile carbon.
 Ammonia is subsequently eliminated after the protonation of the amino group, and finally the deprotonation of a hydroxyl group produces an amino acid.